-- 1) Completely read this manual before operating the analyzer. - 2) Only properly trained lab personnel and healthcare professionals should operate the analyzer. - 3) Diagnosis should be based on test results in combination with clinical observations. - 4) Handle materials with care: - When taking a blood sample, avoid heparin contamination from catheters. - Never use the first sample from a new line to avoid sample contamination with tissue thromboplastin. - Keep blood, dirt, and other substances away from the probe mount hub to avoid contaminating the electromechanical transducer. - Never reuse a probe or cuvette to prevent thrombin contamination. - 5) For consistent results, the cuvettes should be warmed prior to analysis.
+- 1) Completely read this manual before operating the analyzer. - 2) Only properly trained lab personnel and healthcare professionals should operate the analyzer. - 3) Diagnosis should be based on test results in combination with clinical observations. - 4) Handle materials with care: - When taking a blood sample, avoid heparin contamination from catheters. - Never use the first sample from a new line to avoid sample contamination with tissue thromboplastin. - Keep blood, dirt, and other substances away from the probe mount hub to avoid contaminating the electromechanical transducer. - Never reuse a probe or cuvette to prevent thrombin contamination.

+- 5) For consistent results, the cuvettes should be warmed prior to analysis.
 To warm, place the cuvette in its holder at least 30 seconds prior to running a test. - 6) Always insert and remove the probe by moving it vertically over the probe mount hub.
 Never move the hub horizontally.
-Make sure the probe is fully seated to avoid interference with the stir-bar. - 7) Always remove the cuvette cap prior to placing it into the cuvette holder.
-Failure to do so can damage the transducer.
-When placing it into the cuvette holder, verify that the cuvette contains a stir bar. - 8) The cuvette must be fully seated in the cuvette holder to avoid interference between the probe and stir-bar. - 9) Do not overfill the cuvette.
-The proper fill level is 330 to 360 μl, slightly below the inner rim of the cuvette. - 10) Always close the head gently, ensuring the alignment pin is centered in the guide and the head is flat on the platen.
-Do not drop the head closed to avoid damaging the analyzer. - 11) Native whole blood must be analyzed within 2 minutes or less of collection. - 12) Perform QC testing to verify proper operation of the analyzer and activation cuvettes.
-See page 1-6. - 13) Use proper biohazard handling techniques to dispose of probes and cuvettes. - 14) On rare occasions, mechanical disturbances may cause incorrect results.
-Always inspect results to ensure that they are consistent.

-15) Extremely high viscosity blood samples (immersion response on analyzer > 25 clot signal units) can stratify.
+Make sure the probe is fully seated to avoid interference with the stir-bar. - 7) Always remove the cuvette lid prior to placing it into the cuvette holder.
+Failure to do so can damage the transducer. - 8) Do not remove the cuvette lid while the cuvette is in the cuvette holder; the cuvette holder may break.
+Always place the cuvette in a convenience well to remove the lid. - 9) The cuvette must be fully seated in the cuvette holder to avoid interference between the probe and stir-bar.
+When placing it into the cuvette holder, verify that the cuvette contains a stir-bar. - 10) Do not overfill the cuvette.
+The proper fill level is 330 to 360 μl, slightly below the inner rim of the cuvette. - 11) Always close the head gently, ensuring the alignment pin is centered in the guide and the head is flat on the platen.
+Do not drop the head closed to avoid damaging the analyzer. - 12) After closing the head, verify the clot signal reading changes from 0 to a value typically between 5 and 30 clot signal units.
+A clot signal reading of 0 indicates there is no probe on the probe mount hub.
+A high clot signal reading (>200) indicates likely interference between the probe and the stir-bar. - 13) Native whole blood must be analyzed within 2 minutes or less of collection. - Perform QC testing to verify proper operation of the analyzer and activation cuvettes.
+See page 1-6. - 15) Use proper biohazard handling techniques to dispose of probes and cuvettes. - 16) Do not move the analyzer when there is probe on the probe mount hub or a cuvette in the cuvette holder.
+It may damage the analyzer.
+Always remove the probe and the cuvette before moving the analyzer. - 17) On rare occasions, mechanical disturbances may cause incorrect results.
+Always inspect results to ensure that they are consistent. - 18) Extremely high viscosity blood samples (immersion response on analyzer > 25 clot signal units) can stratify.
 Use an external device to mix the blood sample before filling the cuvette.